 Today, UNC plays several games each year in the PNC Arena (Carolina Hurricanes Arena) against NC State University and Duke University.
 The past two years, the North Carolina Governor was in attendance for the games against NC State with what has become known as the Backyard Brawl for the Governor's Cup.

-Head Coach Jeff Volkman has not only brought his expertise of the game (Arizona State Graduate) to the locker room, but also his business acumen, marketing experience, and his organizational skills to promote the UNC Hockey program to new levels both within the ACC and regionally with the coordination of other North Carolina ACC Hockey Coaches and staffs.
+Head Coach Jeff Volkman has not only brought his expertise of the game (Arizona State/Saint Paul) to the locker room, but also his business acumen, marketing experience, and his organizational skills to promote the UNC Hockey program to new levels both within the ACC and regionally with the coordination of other North Carolina ACC Hockey Coaches and staffs.
 He is organizing the alumni though social media, promoting the program within the university, and just this year created a broadcasting group to televise the Tar Heel games.
 Most importantly, Jeff not only teaches these young student-athletes how to be successful on the ice, but off ice and beyond the classroom, in life as well.

 With UNC Hockey entering it's 45th season of collegiate hockey, the program has never been stronger, more organized or more successful.
 The fans of ACC Hockey look forward to many more years of exciting hockey in Chapel Hill.